rodi-314/eg1311_project/README.md

 In the subsequent test runs, we also needed to adjust the ultrasonic sensor’s detection range, especially when using a 9V power supply.
 As the robot’s speed increased in these subsequent runs, it was imperative for the sensor to detect the wall at a much longer distance to guarantee the robot’s timely halt.
 The issue primarily stemmed from the robot’s inertia.

 ## 4. Prototype Improvements
-In the previous section, we outlined the challenges encountered during the construction of our robot.
-In this section, we will go through the steps taken to resolve these issues.

 ### 4.1 Addressing Stability Issues
 To address the problem with the weight distribution, we conducted multiple tests to obtain the optimal placement of the internal components.
 To enhance stability, we widened the robot’s base by attaching wheel couplers onto each wheel and reduced its overall body size.
 Additionally, to eliminate unwanted swaying, we used adhesive to secure the internal components, and switched the body material to corrugated polypropene for its increased rigidity and durability, as compared to cardboard.
 We also reconsidered the practicality of the catapult design and ultimately chose to remove it, considering it to be impractical for a robot operating with only two motors.